 Jim and Joanne opened Le Pichet in 2000 with the hope of recreating the personal, neighborhood style of restaurant they had come to love in France.
 Located in Seattle’s Pike Place Market Historical District, Le Pichet is a 32 seat restaurant specializing in the regional cuisine and wine of France.
 The name “Le Pichet” means “The Pitcher”, which is the ceramic vessel in which simple, traditional neighborhood restaurants in France serve wine.

-After more than 16 years, Le Pichet continues to serve the Pike Place Market neighborhood under their direction and the supervision of Le Pichet Chef de Cuisine David Cooper and Dining Room Manager Sophie Guerrero.
-Born in Cambridge, England, raised in Tennessee and Kentucky, David spent a number of years traveling before eventually settling in the Pacific Northwest.
-During his travels, he spent time Chicago, where he held the position of chef de cuisine at HB Home Bistro and Executive Chef at Michelin recommended Bite Café.
+After more than 18 years, Le Pichet continues to serve the Pike Place Market neighborhood under their direction and the supervision of Le Pichet Chef de Cuisine Vince Hall and Dining Room Manager Sophie Guerrero.
 Sophie, who is from Angers, France, graduated from the Centre de Formation Professionel in Angers.
 She worked at the Auberge du Soleil in Napa Valley before joining Le Pichet on opening day in August 2000.